 Users can ask it to send them home updates about the peak buying times are in certain areas, and it can even identify ideal listings based on features from other homes.

 In this conversation example, Holmes returns a related property based on the kitchen from another property.

 Key takeaways: While your business doesn’t have to go as far as Holmes, loading your bot with a series of personalized questions will help you return more appropriate results and collect valuable information about your leads.

 All real estate chatbots should offer a way to:

 - Browse available listings

 - Submit contact info for follow-up

-- Collect information regarding users ideal location, number of beds, bathrooms, price range, etc.
+- Collect information regarding users’ ideal location, the number of beds, bathrooms, price range, etc.

-No matter what your industry, you can benefit from looking into chatbots.
+No matter what your industry, you can benefit from looking into these examples.

-Though not an exhaustive list, the above will give you an idea of the kinds of things chatbots are capable of in each industry, and what you should be offering customers as you start building your own.
+Though not an exhaustive list, the above will give you an idea of the kinds of things these bots are capable of in each industry, and what you should be offering customers as you start building your own.